abo-abo/lispy/README.md

 that the mode is **explicit** instead of **implicit** - it's determined by the point position or the region state:

-- you're in normal mode when the point is before/after paren or the region is active
+- you are in normal mode when the point is before/after paren or the region is active
-- otherwise you're in insert mode
+- otherwise you are in insert mode

 So people who generally like Emacs bindings (like me) can have the cake and eat it too (no dedicated insert mode + shorter key bindings).